maxtoroq/maxtoroq.github.io/XCST/c/_script.md

 ## Error Conditions

-It is a compilation error if the `src` attribute is present when the `c:script` element has content.
+It is a compilation error if the `src` attribute is present when the content of the element is non-empty.

 ## Examples